Categories

 We need a valid Git repository in Bitbucket to test our installations and configurations.

-Go to an existing repository or create a new repository (this can even be a repository to only test Git with Bitbucket, that you can delete immediately).
+Go to an existing repository in Bitbucket or create a new repository (this can even be a repository to only test Git with Bitbucket, that you can delete immediately).

-1. Click on the “Clone” button on top (next to the “Fork” button).
+1. Click on the “Clone” button on top.

 2. Select “SSH” from the drop-down.

-3. You will see a text box to the right with all its text selected. “git clone” is a command and we don’t need that now.
+3. You will see a text box with all its text selected. “git clone” is a command and we don’t need that now.
 So, copy everything else.

 This is how it would look in Bitbucket →